 When the hackathon ends, it's just the beginning.
 "Post-Hack" is where the magic happens and we suggest how to keep that innovative energy going.

-More and more organisations are using this methodology to address complex, real world challenges.
-Throughout What the hack? you will find hackathon case studies from innovation hubs, UN agencies, and education centers all over the world.
+More and more organizations are using this methodology to address complex, real world challenges.
+Throughout What the hack? you will find hackathon case studies from innovation hubs, UN agencies, and education centres all over the world.
 We have been observing these hackathons and learning from them.
 Motivated by the “Working out Loud" concept we compiled our lessons learned and developed a practical manual for you.

 Check out What the hack? here.

-Do not hesitate to contact us in case you want to organise hackathons yourself!
+Do not hesitate to contact us in case you want to organize hackathons yourself!